Documentation

 - When enabled, the page will get added to the site's navigation

-- When disabled, the page won't be in the navigation but it will still be accessible when accessed directly
+- When disabled, the page won't be in the navigation but will still be accessible when accessed directly

 Posts